USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch07_model_outputs.md

 [Return to Table 7-1](#b3gts_t)

 This optional 2-D CCTM hourly output file contains biogenic emissions in mass units calculated in-line by the CCTM.
 This file is only created if the B3GTS_DIAG environment variable is set to Y (Default is Y).
+**>>COMMENT<<** Does the B3GTS_S file contain instantaneous end of hour values?

 <a id=depv></a>
 ### CTM_DEPV_DIAG: CCTM inline deposition diagnostics file
 [Return to Table 7-1](#depv_t)

 This optional 2-D CCTM file contains the deposition velocity (m/s) for each chemical species calculated for the final time step for the hour.
-CCTM calculates deposition velocity for all of the species listed in the deposition velocity column of the [FORTRAN Namelist](#matrix_nml) files within the mechanism directories.
+CCTM calculates the deposition velocity for all of the species listed in the deposition velocity column of the [FORTRAN Namelist](#matrix_nml) files within the mechanism directories.
 The GC_*mechname*.nml file lists the gas-phase species, the AE_*mechname*.nml file lists the aerosol species, and the NR_*mechname*.nml lists the nonreactive (inert) species.
-Species can be removed from the deposition velocity file by editing the DDEP column in the NameList file(s) (Default is N). **>>COMMENT<<** check new sentence
+Species can be removed from the deposition velocity file by editing the DDEP column in the NameList file(s) (Default is N).

 <a id=pt3d></a>
 ### CTM_PT3D_DIAG: CCTM PT3D diagnostics file